junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Chap.
 2, how does Dean know about the names of the trees, plants, creatures and birds: apparently Cas has dragged him to watch Nature channel together more than once, and he actually paid attention.
 Especially the bird part, he doesn't even realize he has a thing for them until much later and also in here, he realizes he does memorized those things and names he watched, while thinking about Cas's wings.
 But still, even when they were watching together and when he was definitely thinking about Cas's wings, he never really asked, so he never know Cas's wings true color or there are three pairs of them. (could potentially add an epilogue of watching bird Nature channel together or go back to the Redwood again with Cas guiding and introducing the creatures/plants, and Dean's knowledge surprise Cas too)

+Chap.
+4, "did he dream about purgatory when he's outside, or did he dream about outside when he's still in purgatory" is like 庄周梦蝶蝶梦庄周

 Chapter titles "In your eyes" "Inside my minds": "your" and "my" mean both of them

 ### Dean's mental state